pollyygon/neo/README.md

 AI Disclosure

-1.AI usage:
+1. AI usage:

     AI was minimally used.
 I used Gemini to find the name of a font that I liked and to generate some asteroid images that were ultimately not used.

 2. Manual Work: